Graphics file formats and file compression

 What's the difference between .gif and .jpg files?
 For all practical purposes, the only difference is 8 vs 16 bit color.
 Obviously, then, .gif files should be smaller - but they lose a lot in color.
 So - clipart-type stuff (only a couple of colors) are usually .gif format - photos are pretty much always .jpg.

 In summary: .tif (lossless), .bmp (lossless), .jpg (lossy) 16 bit, .gif (lossy) 8 bit, Zip compression (lossless).
-Note zip compression is useful for both file compression and combining multiple files into a single file.

 One more comment - in the GIS/remote sensing world, we work with two other types of compressed files: Mr Sid (.sid) and .ecw (by ERmapper).
 Both use wavelet compression (don't ask....) and get very high compression ratios without apparent file changes.
 I just want to expose y'all to these names, as you will run into them in the future.